CedarCoder1/cr-tilemap/README.md

 1. Decode these files using your .csv decoder of choice.
 2. Put your decoded .csv file(s) into lib\cr-csv\assets\tilemaps
 3. Run run.py
-4. The pdf file(s) will automatically open, if it's blank then its likely the .csv file is wrong.
+4. The pdf file(s) will automatically open, if it's blank then it's likely the .csv file wasn't decompiled correctly.
 5. The outputted pdf file(s) can be found in dst